Montana: Wage per job

 · If you have specific questions, send us an e-mail.

-Note: The employment estimates used to compute the average wage are a job, not person, count.
-People holding more than one job are counted in the employment estimates for each job they hold.
-The Consumer Price Index (CPI) is a measure of inflation.
+Note: QCEW wages data represent the total compensation paid which includes bonuses, stock options, severance pay, the cash value of meals and lodging, tips, and other gratuities.
+For more information about the data please see: (https://www.bls.gov/cew/cewover.htm#Data_Available) The Consumer Price Index (CPI) is a measure of inflation.
 Here we adjusted dollar values by the CPI-U, which is the most commonly used CPI.
 Using the CPI to put dollar values in “real” terms makes it easier to see “inflation-free” change over time.
-Our base year is 2012, which means all dollar values are in terms of 2012 dollars.
+Our base year is 2017, which means all dollar values are in terms of 2017 dollars.
 For more information, see (http://www.bls.gov/cpi/home.htm)